Canvas Instructor Guide

 • For course storage: Access your Canvas course and click Files in the Course Navigation.
 At the bottom of the page, you can find the amount of the 4GB storage that has been used.

 • For group storage: Access your Canvas course and click People in the Course Navigation.
 Click the group set tab you want to view.
-Click the 3 vertical dots beside the group name and select Visit Group Homepage.
+Click the 3 vertical dots (options menu) beside the group name and select Visit Group Homepage.
 From the group homepage, click Files in the navigation.
 At the bottom of the page, you can find the amount of the 100MB storage that has been used.

-• For personal account storage: In Canvas, click Account in the left-most Global Navigation and select Files.
+• For personal account storage: In Canvas, click Account in the Global Navigation and select Files.
 At the bottom of the page, you can find the amount of the 250MB storage that has been used.

 If you are running out of storage, you can consider using tools in the course that do not count against the quotas.
 For example, videos in the “Files” area of your course can be moved to Kaltura.